NIckRules/DarkTowerTron/docs/export/codebase.md

             }
             else
             {
+                // SAFETY FALLBACK:
-                // Fallback: If no stats found, assume essential to prevent soft-lock,
+                // If an enemy has no stats, we MUST assume it is Essential.
-                // or assume grunt.
-Let's assume Essential if it was in the Main list?
-                // Actually, let's look at the calling context.
-                // But relying on the prefab is safer.
+                // If we assume it is a Grunt, and it never dies properly or doesn't count,
+                // the wave might hang.
+But if we assume Essential, at least the wave count goes up
+                // and killing it will progress the wave.
                 Debug.LogWarning($"Enemy {prefab.name} missing Stats!
-Defaulting to Essential.");
+Defaulting to Essential to prevent soft-lock.");
                 countAsEssential = true;
             }

-            if (countAsEssential)
+            if (countAsEssential) _essentialEnemiesAlive++;
-            {
-                _essentialEnemiesAlive++;
+            else _gruntsAlive++;
         }
-            else
-            {
-                _gruntsAlive++;
-            }
-        }

-        private void OnEnemyKilled(Vector3 pos, EnemyStatsSO stats)
+        private void OnEnemyKilled(Vector3 pos, EnemyStatsSO stats, bool rewardPlayer) {
-        {
             if (!_gameStarted) return;